-- 8.9 Green infrastructure refers to the network of natural and semi natural spaces and includes spaces such as parks, playing fields, woodlands, allotments and street trees.
+- 8.12 Green infrastructure refers to the network of natural and semi natural spaces and includes spaces such as parks, playing fields, woodlands, allotments and street trees.
 These spaces can be in the urban and rural areas and also include water bodies.
 Green infrastructure is important as it can not only deliver environmental benefits but also benefits for humans in the form of access to open space.
 A wide range of research has been produced which shows the benefit of green infrastructure and its positive impact on the health of the community and the natural environment.
 Green infrastructure can also enhance and conserve the historic environment by improving the setting of heritage assets, improve access to it and help contribute to the sense of place and a tangible link with local history.

-[AM17] - 8.10 Within Bedfordshire, Green Infrastructure Plans have been produced in order to identify the opportunities for the protection and enhancement of green infrastructure.
-The Bedford Borough Green Infrastructure Plan (2009) identifies the following 5 key themes of green infrastructure: - Landscape - Historic environment
+- 8.13 Within Bedfordshire, Green Infrastructure Plans have been produced in order to identify the opportunities for the protection and enhancement of green infrastructure.
+The Bedford Borough Green Infrastructure Plan (2009) identifies the following 5 key themes of green infrastructure:

+- Landscape

+- Historic environment

+- Biodiversity

-- Biodiversity - Accessible green space - Access routes - 8.11 The Plan identifies a strategic green infrastructure network which is divided into six separate Opportunity Zones.
+- Accessible green space

+- Access routes

+- 8.14 The Plan identifies a strategic green infrastructure network which is divided into six separate Opportunity Zones.
 Policy AD24 'Green Infrastructure Opportunity Zones' in the Allocations and Designations Local Plan 2013 gives further detail about the zones and the priorities for the protection and enhancement of green infrastructure within them.
-Policy AD24 will remain part of the development plan.
-[MM38] - 8.12 Strategic green infrastructure projects within the borough are the Forest of Marston Vale, Bedford River Valley Park and the Bedford to Milton Keynes Waterway Park.
-Policies relating to the Bedford River Valley Park and the Bedford to Milton Keynes Waterway Park are included in the Allocations and Designations Local Plan 2013 and will be are [MM38] saved.
-A policy relating to the Forest of Marston Vale also appears in the same plan but is replaced by Policy 37S below to update the wording on the implementation of the policy.
+Policy AD24 will remain part of the development plan. - 8.15 Strategic green infrastructure projects within the borough are the Forest of Marston Vale, Bedford River Valley Park and the Bedford to Milton Keynes Waterway Park.
+Policies relating to the Bedford River Valley Park and the Bedford to Milton Keynes Waterway Park are included in the Allocations and Designations Local Plan 2013 and are saved.
+A policy relating to the Forest of Marston Vale also appears in the same plan but is replaced by Policy 36S below to update the wording on the implementation of the policy.
 This update is needed because references to developer contributions are no longer relevant.
-Bedford Borough Council now has a Community Infrastructure Levy and the Forest of Marston Vale is included in the list of projects that the Levy can be used for (the Regulation 123 list). - 8.13 The requirement for new open spaces for sport and recreation alongside new development is included in the Allocations and Designations Local Plan 2013 Policy AD28 and these standards will continue to apply. - 8.14 A new policy regarding access to the countryside (public rights of way) is included in this plan Chapter 12 Infrastructure. - 8.15 Policies relating to the remaining three green infrastructure themes of landscape, the historic environment and biodiversity are below.
-These replace saved 2002 local plan policies These replace policies in the 2002 local plan [AM18] which pre-date the National Planning Policy Framework.
+Bedford Borough Council now has a Community Infrastructure Levy and the Forest of Marston Vale is included in the list of projects that the Levy can be used for (the Regulation 123 list). - The requirement for new open spaces for sport and recreation alongside new development is included in the Allocations and Designations Local Plan 2013 Policy AD28 and these standards will continue to apply. - 8.17 A new policy regarding access to the countryside (public rights of way) is included in this plan Chapter 12 Infrastructure. - 8.18 Policies relating to the remaining three green infrastructure themes of landscape, the historic environment and biodiversity are below.

+These replace policies in the 2002 local plan which pre-date the National Planning Policy Framework.
 The overarching Green Infrastructure Policy replaces the 2008 Core Strategy and Rural Issues Plan policy which was adopted before much of the borough-wide green infrastructure planning had been commissioned.

-Policy 36S - Green Infrastructure
+Policy 35S - Green Infrastructure